hackclub/hackclub/workshops/selenium/README.md

 ````

-Okay so in the above code we created 3 variable **loginField , passwordFiled , loginButton** respectively, and stored the respective web elements in them by using the driver.find_element_by_xpath() method and passing the respective XPaths of the elements in them.
+Okay so in the above code we created 3 variables **loginField , passwordFiled , loginButton** respectively, and stored the respective web elements in them by using the driver.find_element_by_xpath() method and passing the respective XPaths of the elements in them.

-Now we will automate our login process, add the following new code to your existing code! ( _new code separated by a #### comment line from the old code_)
+Now we will automate our login process; add the following new code to your existing code! ( _new code separated by a #### comment line from the old code_)

 ```python
 from selenium import webdriver